PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 <CompactInfo :infoPieces='{
     "Number of credits": "4",
     "Grades": ["Fail", "3", "4", "5"],
-    "How to work": "In pair",
+    "How to work": "In pairs",
     "Goal": "To learn how to implement a scalable platform built on Docker containers running a web application, a single-page application, a database to store sessions in and a database to store your resources in.
 You will also learn how to use a three-layered architecture, dependency injection and how to design and implement a REST API in your web application.", "Instructions": "Complete the different parts the project work consists of described on this page.
-You will implement a platform, write a report describing your implementation and present your platform to the rest of the class at the end of the course.", "Grading guidelines": "Available on the Project Grading Guidelines page.", "Re-examination": "Special presentation sessions will be available at the re-exam periods in June and in August (contact the course manager for more details).
+You will implement a platform, write a report describing your implementation and present your platform to the rest of the class at the end of the course.", "Grading guidelines": "Available on the Project Grading Guidelines page.", "Re-examination": "Special presentation sessions will be available at the re-exam periods in June and in August (contact the course coordinator for more details).
 Your work can also be graded at these re-exam period, but it will only be graded Fail/3.", "Help": "Ask the teacher for help at the lab sessions."
 }'>
 </CompactInfo>

 ## Introduction
-As project work, you should work in pair to create a platform per the instructions in this document.
+As project work, you should work in pairs to create a platform per the instructions in this document.
 The platform will consist of:

 * A relational database that stores the resources created on the platform.
 * A none-relational database to store temporary data (sessions) on the platform.